 It’s a city that simply stuns in its beauty.
-A rich, physical expression of history and tradition, yet at its heart a destination of comfort, friendliness and ease.
-It’s a city where wine is not only enjoyed, but grown within its urban limits.
+A rich, physical expression of history and tradition, yet at its heart, a destination of comfort, friendliness, and ease.
+It’s a city where wine is not only enjoyed but grown within its urban limits.
 Where serious music is seriously playful, and what remains hidden is remarkable!
-It’s the capitol of not just a country, but an entire empire.
+It’s the capital of not just a country but an entire empire.
 See why Vienna, Austria is a place to love.

 PLACES AND STORIES TO LOVE

 Want to mingle with the locals?
 Head to the Naschmarkt early, while tourists are still at the hotel, enjoying their continental breakfast.
 This is the oldest market in Vienna (founded in the 16th Century!), stretching over three blocks and compromised of cafes, food stalls, multicultural ingredients and more.
 I walked the market with food lover, writer and chef Bianca Gusenbauer-Hoppe, we tried incredible goat cheese, as well as a traditional Viennese boiled ham, sliced thinly and served on a Kaiser roll with horseradish.

 Looking to explore the market with a knowledgeable local?
 Connect with Bianca, who can act as a tour guide, teach a cooking class, and more.

 1060 Vienna, Austria